- Rather than micromanaging them, empowering employees involves giving them the freedom to work through issues independently.

 To get the most out of your customer service team, you need the members to feel like they have the authority to make decisions independently, without asking a supervisor for guidance every step of the way.
 Empowerment of your customer service reps will lead to a better customer experience, increasing customer retention.

 Given how critical it is to provide solid customer service, it is important to understand what employee empowerment is and the steps you can take to make that empowerment happen for your customer service team.

 What is employee empowerment?

 Empowered employees get to play a role in making important decisions for the business.
 For them to feel empowered, though, they need to have all the resources to successfully complete their jobs without help.
 These resources include both knowledge and tools.
-You need to give your employees the necessary tools to physically complete their jobs and also enough training for them to feel confident that they know how to handle most of what they'll encounter.
+You need to give your employees the necessary tools to physically complete their jobs and enough training to feel confident that they know how to handle most of what they’ll encounter.

 “For us [at our company], employee empowerment comes through engagement,” said Christy Lobst, chief parent officer and general counsel at Colugo.
 “Ensuring that employees connect with our mission is a key first step.
 Then, we give them the tools and confidence to always respond to customer questions in a way that furthers our mission.”

-Tip: Employees are empowered when they aren't micromanaged and have the tools and knowledge to complete their jobs.
+Employees are empowered when they aren’t micromanaged and have the tools and knowledge to complete their jobs.